bcomnes/deploy-to-neocities/README.md

 Once the build is complete, `deploy-to-neocities` will efficiently upload all new and all changed files to Neocities.
 Any files on Neocities that don't exist in the `dist_dir` are considered 'orphaned' files.
 To destructively remove these 'orphaned' files, set the `cleanup` input to `true`.

 You most likely only want to run this on the `master` branch so that only changes committed to `master` result in website updates.
+Running a test build that does not deploy on all branches and PRs can help catch changes that will break the build.

 ### Inputs